Thermo-elastic optical coherence microscopy

 Author(s)

-Aaron Deen (Erasmus MC)
+Aaron Doug Deen (Erasmus MC)

 Tom Pfeiffer (University of Lübeck)

-Heleen M.M. van Beusekom (Erasmus MC)
+Heleen Van Beusekom (Erasmus MC)

-J. Essers (Erasmus MC)
+Jeroen Essers (Erasmus MC)

 Robert Huber (University of Lübeck)

-Antonius F.W. van der Steen (Chinese Academy of Sciences, Erasmus MC, TU Delft - ImPhys/Medical Imaging)
+Antonius F.W.
+Van Der Steen (Chinese Academy of Sciences, Erasmus MC, TU Delft - ImPhys/Medical Imaging)

 Gijs Van Soest (Erasmus MC)